African American–Jewish relations: Criticism of Zionism and Israel

 On the Middle East crisis, we have had various responses.
 The responses of the so-called young militants does not represent the position of the vast majority of Negroes.
 There are some who are color consumed and see a kind of mystique in being colored, and anything non-colored is condemned.
-We do not follow that course in the Southern Christian Leadership Conference, and certainly most of the organizations in the civil rights movement do not follow that course."
+We do not follow that course in the Southern Christian Leadership Conference, and certainly most of the organizations in the civil rights movement do not follow that course.Rebecca Pierce and Batya Ungar-Sargon have argued that Jewish criticism of Black political movements and individuals based on their support for Palestinians is based on "a racist hyper-policing of any Black support for Palestine".

 Affirmative action

-Many Black people have supported government and business affirmative action, while many Jews have not, preferring merit-based systems.
-Historians believe that this difference contributed to the decline of the Black-Jewish alliance in the 1970s, when Blacks began seeking ways to build on the civil rights legislation of the 1960s.
-As Blacks continued to face widespread discrimination and struggled to make progress in society, they began to develop an increasing militancy.
+Many Black people have supported government and business affirmative action, believing that meritocracies are subject to institutional racism and unconscious bias.
+Many Jews, meanwhile, associated affirmative action with quotas that have reduced, rather than increased, Jewish access to jobs and education.
+Historians believe that this difference in outlook contributed to the decline of the African American–Jewish alliance in the 1970s, when Black people began seeking ways to build on the civil rights legislation of the 1960s.

+As Black people continued to face widespread discrimination and struggled to make progress in society, Black activism became increasingly outspoken.
 Greenberg believes that this increased resentment and fear among Jews.
+As this activism spread to the North, many liberal Jews also began to move out of areas with increasing Black populations, due to what Greenberg describes as the perceived "deterioration of their schools and neighborhoods", sometimes also citing civil rights protests as a motivator.

 Herbert Hill's survey of affirmative-action lawsuits found that Jewish organizations have generally opposed affirmative-action programs.
-A widely publicized example of the Black-Jewish conflict arose in the 1978 affirmative action case of Regents of the University of California v.
-Bakke, when Black and Jewish organizations took opposing sides in the case of a White student who sued for admission, claiming that he was unfairly excluded by affirmative action programs.
+A widely publicized example of the African American–Jewish conflict arose in the 1978 affirmative-action case of Regents of the University of California v.
+Bakke, when Black and Jewish organizations took opposing sides in the case of a white student who sued for admission, claiming that he was unfairly excluded by affirmative-action programs.